-Stay Informed on Legal Responses Across the Country to the Pandemic & Social Justice Issues Check out this resource for recent public interest news stories!
-Some of the topics discussed include Free and Fair Elections; Rule of Law & Voting Rights; Systemic Racism and the Unauthorized Practice of Law; Protest Responses; Pro Bono Response; Student Loans & Student Debt; Immigration, Refugee & Citizenship […]
+Stay Informed on Legal Responses Across the Country to Social Justice Issues Check out this news digest for recent public interest news stories!
+Some of the topics discussed include Reproductive Rights, Free and Fair Elections; Rule of Law & Voting Rights; Systemic Racism; Pro Bono Response; Student Loans & Student Debt; Immigration, Refugee & Citizenship […]

 Volunteer to support vaccine equity and justice!
 Lawyers for Civil Rights (LCR), the City of Boston, the Whittier Street Health Center, and courageous community-based partners, are pushing for greater vaccine access.
 To help bring this life-saving work to scale, LCR is seeking volunteers.
 LCR is inviting volunteers — especially people who speak Spanish, Portuguese, Haitian Creole, and other languages — to join them […]

 Public Citizen has announced their 2021 Law Essay Writing Competition.
 This year’s topic is “What is the role of the liability system in addressing Covid-19?”
 The prize for best student essay is $5,000.
 Essays must be submitted by emailed on or before Friday, April 30, 2021, at 11:59 p.m.
 Eastern Time, to Amanda Fleming at firstname.lastname@example.org. […]

 By Patrick Smith for Law.com The tried-and-true methods for meeting clients—in-person events, client dinners and in-office review sessions—have been around for a long time because they work.
 But the pandemic has forced business development professionals and attorneys in major law firms to move away from these methods.
 In their stead, a wave of progressive thinking, including […]